vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Though this word _namas_ prays for the removal of all such hindrances as _avidyā_ (ignorance), _karma_ , the impressions and inclinations which have resulted therefrom (vāsanas), the ruchi or tastes and the association with _prakṛti_ or matter, yet it is considered (by some āchāryas) that, in accordance with the _śruti_[^101] which gives the etymological interpretation of this word (_namas_), the purport or ain here (in the second part of _Dvaya_) is the removal, in the state of attaining full and perfect service in _mukti_, of the weeds of one's being the doer by one's own will and of one's being the doer for one's own purposes and, likewise, of one's being the enjoyer by one's own will and of being the enjoyer solely for oneself.
 This weed or wrong notion is likely to arise because, in regard to the enjoyment of the fruit elsewhere (in _svarga_), the thought is present that the fruit was won by one by one's own actions and is enjoyed by one for oneself.
 From this it would follow that the man performing _prapatti_ understands that, in regard to the service in the state of _mukti_, there are no such wrong notions as one's being the doer and the enjoyer by one's owo will and for the sake of oneself-notions which are present in the state of enjoyment of other fruits (like those in _svarga_).
 Having understood this, the man performing prapatli makes his prayer in conformity with this knowledge.

+[^101]:
+The Sruti says: Whatever actions may appear mine are the Lord's, not mine, They do not belong to me; they are the Lord's; I exist for the Lord and not for myself na mama ( not mine; not for me)

 Arulalapperumal emperumanar commented on the word _namas_ occurring here by the following _śloka_ :--- " The wise say that _namas_ means the state of being carefree without expecting any help (of being without any responsibility in regard to oneself) _nairapekṣya_m which results from the _jīva_'s surrendering all his burdens to the Supreme Being."
 The _nairapekṣya_m referred to in that _śloka_ is being carefree or having no expectation or requirements without the sense of responsibility in regard to one's salvation.
 From this freedom from responsibility, we should realise that either bharasamarpaņam is suggested here, (since there cannot be the state of being carefree without it) or that the surrender of the bhara to the extent of one's being carefree is intended.
 If we take the latter part of _Dvaya_ to be " Aham Śrīmate Narāyaņāya" .
 (I am for _Śrīman_ Nārāyaṇa ) and consider it to be the offering of the self along with the bhara or burden of protection, and that thereafter na mama declares one's having no connection with oneself, as, when an offering is made (to the gods), it is said “This is for Indra and not for me", if we take it in this forn, it will be extremely appropriate for this interpretation of the whole of _Dvaya_ being a statement of bharasamarpana.
 In this interpretation the first part of _Dvaya_ is about the file _aṅga_s or accessories, while the second part states the _aṅgī_, which is _prapatti_.
 When the offering or surrender is made saying: "I am for Nārāyaṇa' as in the s'loka "I who realise that I am Thy _śeṣa_ surrender myself here and now at Thy two lotus feet". --- (when this surrender is made), it would imply that the responsibility of one's protection and the fruit arising from one's protection are Nārāyaṇa's as stated in the following passages : "When the question arises to whom the surrender of the self is made for the sake of salvation or protection, the answer is given "To _Viṣṇu_", and "I am Thy  responsibility (bhara) (in regard to protection)".
 This _namas_ discloses the severance of all connection between a man and his self and what belongs to him and also between himself and his protection and the fruit resulting from it.